Engineer10X/Bash_Scripting/README.md

 To perform multiplication, try this way: expr 10 \* 23  -> using backslash before the asterick specifies that it is used to perform the mathematic multiplication.

+# Day3
+topics: if/else statement,
+Rule 1: syntax:
+if [condition]
+then
+///////

+else
+/////
+fi

+<fi> is used to close the if scope.
+-eq -> =
+! -> not equal to
+-gt -> greater then

+Note: Spacing matters alot
+How it works: in the if scope, commands under then runs if the conditions are true otherwise it will run to else conditions.
+Noticably, if statement ends after the else.

+we mainly dontuse the if/else statement for comparing numbers but for checking files/directory/other.
+-f -> for file
+-d -> for directory